danielebarbaro/apiswookery/README.md

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on the GitHub repository.
 If you'd like to contribute code, please fork the repository and submit a pull request.

 ## License 📄
-ApiSwookery is open-sourced software licensed under the MIT license.
+ApiSwookery is open-sourced and it is licensed under the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for details.

 ## Credits 👨‍💻
 ApiSwookery is developed and maintained by Daniele Barbaro.